sanjeevarora3735/DBTS/README.md

 # DBTS

-Hi Everyone, I'm sanjeev arora developer of this application.
+Hi Everyone, I'm sanjeev arora developer of this application as well as App-Dev Lead for the session 22-23.
 This application is developed to track the school and college buses and some extra features are also included :
 1. In-App Messaging
 2. Live Tracking
 3. Delay Status